MTT Poker Strategy from Proven Winners – Crush Your Tournaments

 MTT Poker Tip #6 – Practice ICM Scenarios

-The Independent Chip Model (ICM) is a mathematical model that determines the value of tournament chips in real dollar value, one of the most useful tournament poker tools out there.
+The Independent Chip Model (ICM) is a mathematical model that determines the value of tournament chips in real dollars.
+It is one of the most useful tournament poker tools.

 With every MTT having a payout structure that does not reward all the money to the winner, the chips you stand to win in a tournament are never worth as much as they would be in a cash game.